struct Nil

 idx + 1 # Error: undefined method '+' for Nil

-The language and the standard library provide short, readable, easy ways to deal with nil
+The language and the standard library provide short, readable, easy ways to deal with nil,

-such as Object#try
+such as Object#try and Object#not_nil!:

 str = "Hello world"